Medalibi/VMware-GUI-Native-Linux-Cloner/README.md

 # VMware-GUI-Native-Linux-Cloner
 A PowerShell script that help with the Native Linux VM deployment (Ubuntu) on a VMware Horizon environment.

-This script should be preffably executed via the VMware vSphere PowerCLI Terminal (Been Tested on VMware vSphere PowerCLI 5.8 Release1).
+This script should be preferably executed via the VMware vSphere PowerCLI Terminal (Been Tested on VMware vSphere PowerCLI 5.8 Release1).

-There is a lot of personilized entries that has been filled in for the original environment.
+There is a lot of personalized entries that has been filled in for the original environment.
 They maybe need to be updated to reflect alternative setup.

-The Script also support other operations we found very usuful when running VMware Horizon pools:
+The Script also support other operations we found very useful when running VMware Horizon pools:

 1) Power On